Spider Veins: Causes, Symptoms, and Treatment:

 The basic reason behind spider veins is excess venous pressure.
 The pressure either builds within the vein walls, as with chronic venous insufficiency, or it’s imposed on the exterior vein walls, in the case of an injury.
 When the pressure is intravenous, it’s similar to a hose springing a leak.
 Rather than blood flowing seamlessly in one direction, some of the blood begins trickling out in different directions.
 Those leaky pathways are the spider veins you see beneath your skin.

-How Do Our LI Vein Centers Treat Spider Veins?
+How Do Our Vein Centers in Long Island Treat Spider Veins?

 In the absence of disease, you might not need spider vein treatment from a health perspective.
-But our LI Vein Centers often treat them with sclerotherapy to beautify your skin.
+But our vein centers in Long Island often treat them with sclerotherapy to beautify your skin.
 Our vein doctors will determine if your spider veins represent something serious like blood clots or chronic venous insufficiency, which we treat with ultrasound-guided sclerosants or radiofrequency ablation.

 What Are the Best Ways to Treat Spider Veins?

 Treating spider veins is simple and safe, providing you choose a board certified vein doctor.
 No treatment should begin without a physical exam and evaluation of your symptoms.
 Some vein centers on Long Island offer cosmetic treatments, but those don’t address issues like chronic venous insufficiency.
 If you just treat the spider vein without treating the leaky valve, more veins will form.
-Our Long Island vein doctors make sure your spider veins are really gone, by eliminating the actual problem.
+Our vein doctors in Long Island make sure your spider veins are really gone, by eliminating the actual problem.

 Often considered the treatment of choice for small spider veins, sclerotherapy uses either liquid, foam, or premixed foam irritants to destroy unhealthy veins.
 The medicine is injected into individual vessels and is one of the simplest solutions for spider veins.